yorkeyao/DataCV2024/task_model/README.md

 python tools/train.py configs_tss/retinanet/retinanet_r50_fpn_1x_custom_tss_car.py
 ```

 This will create a checkpoint in './work_dirs'.
-You may create a coco formate submission using
+You may create a coco format submission using

 ```python
 python tools/test.py \